What Are The Similarities Between Claude Monet And Vincent Van Gogh?

 Monet and Van Gogh Both Influenced Other Artists

-Both Monet and Van Gogh greatly influenced art movements and artists who went after them.
+Monet and Van Gogh greatly influenced art movements and artists who followed them.

-Monet is said to influence abstract expressionists like Jackson Pollock and Mark Rothko.
+Monet is said to have influenced abstract expressionists like Jackson Pollock and Mark Rothko.
 Monet influenced even Van Gogh in form and scale.
 Andy Warhol said many times that Monet influenced his art.

 Van Gogh also influenced many other artists, including Henri Matisse and Paul Klee.
 Matisse was said to have a Van Gogh painting hanging in his home.